DIYDave/ESP8266-Alarmclock/README.md

 -> "Wecker_v1.3.HMI" a even newer version for use with recent Nextion Editor 1.63.1!

 ### If you still want to use the Arduino IDE:
 Place the two .ino files in the same directory.
 Install all libraries from the "lib" folder.
 Install ESP8266 Core version 2.4.2.
-I haven't tested this, but it might work
+I haven't tested this, but it might work.

+But maybe it is the right time to give VS Code and platformIO a chance?
+The programming is the same as in the Arduino IDE but with all the advantages of a real IDE. :-)

 ### ESP8266, 4 Alarms, Nextion HMI, MP3 alarm sound, light sensor, weather forecast, RTC with time sync..
 - The internal Real Time Clock (RTC) is synchronized via the Internet.